William Greenwood (cricketer)

-William Greenwood (10 April 1798 – 9 June 1872) was an amateur English cricketer who made his first-class debut for Marylebone Cricket Club (MCC) in 1818, playing a single match for the club against Hampshire.
+William Greenwood (10 April 1798 – 9 June 1872) was an amateur English cricketer who made his debut for Marylebone Cricket Club (MCC) in 1818, playing a single match for the club against Hampshire.

-Ten years after his last first-class appearance, Greenwood represented Hampshire in a single first-class match against an early England XI in 1828.
+Ten years after his last appearance, Greenwood represented Hampshire in a single match against an early England in 1828.

 Greenwood died at Brookland Park, Kent on 9 June 1872.